 Reopening in the spring is usually accomplished by early May.

-Between November and April when the road is open, we post the current North Cascades Pass report on our WSDOT mountain passes Web page as we do for all of the passes.
+Starting November 1 until it closes and when it opens, we post the current North Cascades Pass conditions on our WSDOT mountain passes Web page as we do for all of the passes.
 May through October, pass conditions are only posted if there's a potential travel hazard.

 For recreation purposes and while the highway is closed, or in the summer when the pass reports are suspended, you can find weather information with these links: